fayisdotdev/cleopatra_homeservice/README.md

 - Browse a list of cleaning services grouped by category (Standard, Deep Cleaning, Add-Ons).
 - Select multiple services at once with an interactive UI.
-- View selected services in a **Confirmation Screen** with total cost calculation.
+- View selected services in a **Confirmation Screen** with total cost calculation and Satisfaction message.
 - Save bookings locally using `GetStorage` for easy retrieval later.
 - View all past bookings in a **My Services** history screen.
 - Dynamic UI with animated selection indicators.